-The whole small bowel is supplied by the SMA with its jejunal and ileal branches.
-The blood supply of the colon occurs on the one hand via branches of the SMA and on the other hand via the IMA.
-The watershed between the SMA and IMA is in the transverse colon near the splenic flexure.
+The whole bowel is supplied by the SMA and the IMA with the watershed in the transverse colon near the splenic flexure.
 The rectum has its arterial supply from the IMA and the internal iliac artery.
-This explains the typical affection of the colon from the left colonic flexure to the sigmoid colon in ischaemic colitis.
+This explains the typical affection of the colon from the left colonic flexure to the sigmoid colon in ischemic colitis.
+The mesenteric veins drain via the portal vein to the liver.